DHTMLX/scheduler-docs/data/faq.md

 Events that last less then 1 hour look in the scheduler the same as the 1-hour events do
 ----------------------------------------------------------------------------------------
-Note, the default scale unit height is 42px (or the hour height) and the minimum height of the event box is 42px as well.
+Note, the default scale unit height is 44px (or the hour height) and the minimum height of the event box is 40px as well (in the material skin).
 Therefore, 15-minute and 1-hour events will look the same in the scheduler.

 To fix it and make events fit the scale, you can use several ways.
 Read about them  in the article sizing.md.